dbuscaglia/db_challenge/README.md

 The javascript files are broken into a clean MV* framework.
 Each favorite location is in a Locations collection.
 Each location has a view and a model describing its attributes.
 Furthremore, the view has a template describing the particular details of the location instance.

 I have taken the time to implement autocomplete to improve the UI.
-I have been very busy and made this exercise as simple and quick as possible
+I have been very busy and made this exercise as simple and quick as possible.

 Server:
 -------